Soneji/leetcode/README.md

 # leetcode
-some of my leetcode solutions
+some of my leetcode and other interview question solutions